November 26, 2024 - 3 min read

 WEB_DOMAIN=consultatron.com

-Once these are set your mastodon instance is now telling people that it is located at consultatron.com even though in reality, it is being served from the subdomain at social.consultatron.com
+Once these are set your mastodon instance is now telling people that it is located at consultatron.com even though in reality, it is being served from the subdomain at m.consultatron.com

 On FediHost?
 Just type in your desired WebFinger during setup